onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

    * Reused components:

      * `EBH_GrowthBudget_Functional`.

    * Why it transfers:

-     * Realistic black hole information histories need formation and growth budgets as boundary conditions; Q047 provides these budgets for early SMBHs.
+     * Realistic black hole information histories need formation and growth budgets as boundary conditions.
+Q047 provides these budgets for early SMBHs.

    * What changes:

      * The focus shifts from feasibility of formation to how these budgets constrain later information flow and evaporation scenarios.